Origin of Anomalous Size Effects in Ferroelectric Hafnia Thin Films

-In this study, we integrate density functional theory (DFT) calculations with Landau--Ginzburg--Devonshire (LGD) theory and surface elastic model analysis to elucidate the origin of the experimentally observed reverse size effect.
+In this study, we integrate density functional theory (DFT) calculations with Landau--Ginzburg--Devonshire (LGD) theory and surface elastic model analysis to elucidate the origin of the experimentally observed anomalous size effects.
 We find that HfO$_2$(111) films can evade the conventional critical thickness limit even under open-circuit boundary conditions.
 However, their polarization is still reduced by the unscreened depolarization field.
 Counterintuitively, this suppression is accompanied by an out-of-plane lattice expansion, which we attribute to two key mechanisms: an intrinsic negative longitudinal piezoelectric response and a thickness-dependent surface stress effect.
-Together, these effects quantitatively reproduce the experimentally observed thickness dependence of the out-of-plane lattice spacing, providing a coherent explanation for the anomalous reverse size effect.
+Together, these effects quantitatively reproduce the experimentally observed thickness dependence of the out-of-plane lattice spacing.
 Using the LGD model with DFT-derived material parameters, we show that the persistent out-of-plane polarization in HfO$_2$(111) films is a manifestation of orientation-induced hyperferroelectricity.
 We further demonstrate that this principle generalizes to conventional perovskites such as PbTiO$_3$, which can sustain out-of-plane polarization even in the absence of electrode screening.
 This establishes orientation engineering as a general strategy for eliminating the critical thickness limit in conventional perovskite ferroelectrics.